Free ACT Multiple Choice Questions

 Answer: B

-Rationale: Evaluating arguments requires assessing evidence, reasoning, and credibility, reflecting higher-order thinking. - In science, what is the purpose of repeated trials?
+Rationale: Evaluating arguments requires assessing evidence, reasoning, and credibility, reflecting higher-order thinking.

 A. Save time